Our Services

 Diagnosis is usually based on symptom patterns that have been present for at least 3 months.

-If you're experiencing digestive symptoms and want clarity on whether they align with IBS, you can use a free AI-powered Irritable Bowel Syndrome (IBS) symptom checker to help you prepare for a more informed conversation with your healthcare provider.
+If you're experiencing digestive symptoms and want to better understand what might be causing them, you can take a free AI symptom checker assessment that will help you identify possible conditions and prepare you for a more informed conversation with your healthcare provider.

 There is no universal cure for IBS, but many people successfully manage their symptoms through lifestyle changes, diet adjustments, and sometimes medication.